Skip to content

 In some cases, avoiding async loading and directly importing the catalogs by the code that uses them may be desired.
 This is how Paraglide works.
 However, it is not recommended as all catalogs then get bundled with the code that uses them even though only one for a single locale is required by the user.
 This can inflate the bundle size.
 But if this is desired anyway, it can be enabled here.

-Where to write the transformed code.
+You can specify this to enable writing the transformed code.
 A mirror structure is created in this directory and the transformed code is put there.

 }

-This function can decide which function from the loader should be used in a given context and if the runtime should be initialized there.
+This function can decide if the runtime should be initialized in a place described by details, and if so, with which function from the loader (getLoader for plain or getLoaderRx for reactive).
 For example, for React, inside hooks and components, we can initialize and use the runtime from the reactive loader function.
 But in other functions, we have to use the non-reactive loader function.
-And we cannot initialize the runtime inside the top level because it cannot be updated afterwards.
+And we cannot initialize the runtime inside the top level because it cannot be updated afterwards after loadLocale.
 But for SolidJS, we can initialize the runtime once in the top level and use it anywhere.
 This function makes those decisions.

 type: (expr: string) => string default: Depends on adapter